JakubKyhos/Warcraft3CombatSimulator/README.md

 repeat for the second unit.
 Depending on the units you chose you will be asked to select their upgrades.
 If it`s [y/n] type y or n and hit enter.
-If its something like basic, advanced or expert, type one of those choices and press enter.
+If it`s something like basic, advanced or expert, type one of those choices and press enter.
 Or hit enter if you don't want any. repeat for the second unit if needed</p>

 <p>Now the program starts printing out how much damage each unit does and how much health, the enemy is left with.